 Reliability of U.S. Delivery Platforms Score: Marginal

-Nuclear Warhead Modernization Score: Weak
+Nuclear Warhead Modernization Score: Marginal

-During the Cold War, the United States maintained a strong focus on designing and developing new nuclear warhead designs in order to counter Soviet advances and modernization efforts and to leverage advances in understanding the physics, chemistry, and design of nuclear weapons.
-Today, the United States is focused on sustaining the existing stockpile, not on developing new warheads, even though all of its nuclear-armed adversaries are developing new nuclear warheads and capabilities and accruing new knowledge in areas in which the U.S. used to lead.
+During the Cold War, the United States maintained a strong focus on developing new nuclear warhead designs, both to counter Soviet advances and modernization efforts and to leverage advances in the physics, chemistry, and design of nuclear weapons.
+Today, although it also seeks to retain the skills and capabilities required to design, develop, and produce new warheads, the United States is focused on sustaining its aging stockpile rather than on fielding new nuclear warheads.
+This could increase the risk of failure due to aging components and signal to adversaries that the United States is less committed to nuclear deterrence.

 Nuclear Delivery Systems Modernization Score: Strong

-Nuclear Weapons Complex Score: Weak
+Nuclear Weapons Complex Score: Marginal

 Maintaining a reliable and effective nuclear stockpile depends in large part on the facilities where U.S. devices and components are developed, tested, and produced.
 These facilities constitute the foundation of our strategic arsenal and include the:

-- Los Alamos National Laboratories,
+- Los Alamos National Laboratory,

 - Lawrence Livermore National Laboratory,

-- Sandia National Laboratory,
+- Sandia National Laboratories,

 - Nevada National Security Site,